netrome/MeetupTobiiSthlmAI/Presentation/script.md

 # 5. Objectives (why)
 The objectives of this presentation is to give you an understanding of:

-- How GANs work
+- How GANs work.

-- Why training GANs differ from training a normal DNN
+- Why training GANs differ from training a normal DNN.

 - Show results from my personal work with GANs.

 # 6. Build Ethos
-I have learned a lot about GANs in the last year.
+I will be your guide throghout this talk.

+## Personal picture

 Currently, I am an Algorithm Engineer at Tobii.
 I have recently finished the Machine Learning Master's Programme at KTH where I wrote my thesis on GANs, and I find these models super weird, horrible and amazing at the same time.
 But don't just take my word for it,

 Yann LeCun says GANs are: “the coolest idea in deep learning in the last 20 years.”

 And it is not just Yann LeCun.
 All the big companies, Facebook, Google, Apple, NVIDIA etc. are publishing loads of research on GANs.
 At Tobii we are especially interested since both Google and Apple use GANs for gaze estimation, which is our core business.
 You can imagine that wee need to be on our toes.

+## Blank slide

 # 7. Practical info
 Before we dig in, let's take some practical info.
 The presentation is around X minutes.
 There will be time reserved for questions before I summarize the presentation, but please don't hesitate to ask any questions as we go.